Honors Peer Mentors

 Who We Are

-The Honors Peer Mentors are a community of Honors students with a desire to educate newcoming students, foster meaningful peer relationships, and grow individually as teachers, mentors, and leaders.
-We are Student-Teachers and are unique to any other undergraduate teaching roles.
+The Honors Peer Mentors are a community of Honors students with a desire to foster meaningful peer relationships.

 What We Do

-• Provide resources, first-hand mentorship, and diverse experiences to honors first-year students
+- Provide resources, peer mentorship, and a range of experiences to honors students.

 Mission and Objectives

-In the Honors Peer Mentor Program, we strive to engage our community and support all incoming first-year students through hands-on involvement in creative, innovative problem-solving.
+In the Honors Peer Mentor Program, we strive to engage our community and support all students through hands-on involvement in creative, innovative problem-solving.
 Through the Peer Mentor program, mentors guide the next generation through their transition to college and prepare them for life at and after CSU.
-The ultimate goal is to develop a culture of learning through shared experiences and diverse perspectives.
+The ultimate goal is to develop a culture of learning through shared experiences and different perspectives.

 Program Structure Overview